Thato Mokeke

-Thato Mokeke (born 1 April 1989) is a South African professional soccer player who plays for Cape Town City, as a central defender.
+Thato Mokeke (born 1 April 1989) is a South African professional soccer player who plays as a central defender for Cape Town Spurs.

 Career

 Born in Cape Town, Mokeke has played club football for SuperSport United, Winners Park, Ajax Cape Town, Cape Town City and Chippa United.
+Mokeke was released from Cape Town City in February 2024.

 He made his international debut for South Africa in 2014.